wrsmith108/governance-claude-skill/README.md

 ## How It Works

-When Claude detects trigger phrases like "code review", "commit", "standards", or "compliance", this skill activates and provides:
+When your agent (such as Claude) detects trigger phrases like "code review", "commit", "standards", or "compliance", this skill activates and provides:

 1. Quick reference to relevant standards
 2. Reminder to run `npm run audit:standards`